-Unlike the blissful and calm Sea Salt from Sherwin-Williams – Benjamin Moore Sea Salt brings you a sandy beach and relaxing spa massage vibe.
+Unlike the blissful and calm color by the same name from Sherwin-Williams – Benjamin Moore Sea Salt brings you a sandy beach and relaxing spa massage vibe.

 It’s a light gray paint color with deep brown undertones (as opposed to many popular grays with blue undertones)!

 Seems a bit tricky, right?

 But this attractive paint feels like a cool greige and khaki and tends to align with both – warmer and cooler sides of the paint.

 There are quite a few considerable differences in these two paint colors when it comes down to it!